 - Conduct enhanced, ongoing monitoring of the business relationship with the PEP throughout

-Once established that a specific client is a PEP, you can evaluate and analyse their risk level, and assess the nature of project or work they may be asking you to undertake.
+Once established that a specific client is a PEP, you can take a risk-based approach to evaluate their level or risk, as well as the nature of the project or work they may be asking you to undertake.
 This will help you make sure that your due diligence is both proportionate to the level of perceived risk, comprehensive and, importantly, effective.

-Crucially, the identification and monitoring of PEPs is key to mitigating undue risk or incidents of money laundering.
-Monitoring should be undertaken to protect your business from being used for money laundering and other financial crimes.
+Crucially, the identification and monitoring of a PEP’s status is key to mitigating undue risk or incidents of money laundering.
+Monitoring should be undertaken to protect your business from being used for this purpose, or any other financial crime.
 After the initial due diligence process, these checks need to be performed at regular intervals – for both known PEPs and other clients.

-A known Politically Exposed Person may change roles or seniority or step down from an exposed role altogether.
+A known Politically Exposed Person may change roles or seniority (such as from senior management to senior executive) or step down from an exposed role altogether.
 Similarly, an existing ‘normal’ client may step into a role which would categorise them as PEP within your organisation’s risk profile.
-This is why ongoing monitoring is so important.
+This is why ongoing monitoring is so important; however, doing this can be resource-intensive and costly.